rsrini7/Notification-SSE-WebFlux/README.md

     ```bash
     xk6 build --with github.com/phymbert/xk6-sse
     ```
     This will create a `k6` (or `k6.exe` on Windows) binary in your current directory.
-Make sure this binary is in your system's PATH or in the `backend/perf` directory.
+Make sure this binary is in your system's PATH directory.
 For more details, visit the [xk6-sse GitHub page](https://github.com/phymbert/xk6-sse).

 ### Running the Test